 This might seem strange considering Nvidia’s apparent ban on factory overclocks for the time being, but let’s hope this isn’t a permanent solution to a currently unknown problem.
 If overclocking isn’t a part of your wheelhouse, then you might want to look elsewhere.
-The $50 MSRP price premium (likely much more at launch) over a reputable GTX 1070 probably just isn’t worth it for the performance boost, unless you are prepared to get into the clockspeeds and start tinkering with the memory.
+The $50 MSRP price premium (likely much more given the current market) over a reputable GTX 1070 probably just isn’t worth it for the performance boost, unless you are prepared to get into the clockspeeds and start tinkering with the memory.

 With our reference Nvidia card at least, we were not able to quite push GTX 1080 performance out of the card, although it was well within 6% of the pricier card in most benchmarks.
 With a solid overclock, the GTX 1070 Ti manages to close the gap on the GTX 1080, yet it never bridges it.
 With this in mind - and the cards proclivity for overclocking - any limitation on factory overclocked cards seems needless, and only serves to lessen the price-to-performance ratio of the card for potential end-users who don’t fall into the minority with an interest in thermal limitations and voltages.